Cylinder head background

 It's probably worth mentioning the camshafts briefly since, after all, they are an important component.
 The cams, like the heads, were not unique to the Terminator, but were also brought over from Lincoln.
 For the exhaust, they originated out of the 2000-2002 FWD Continental program, and were from the 2003-2004 5.4L Navigator on the intake side.
 In addition to use on the Terminator (and vehicles that use the same heads), they were also even carried over to the Shelby GT-500's from 2007-2012.

-As far as the specifications are concerned, I have seen plenty of different information out there, but according to Ford, lift on all is 10mm (0.3937") at the valve and 5.54mm (0.218") on the lobes.
-Duration @ 0.050" has been documented between 185° and 195°, with intake being at the low end of that range, and exhaust at the high end (those numbers sometimes vary by a degree here and there).
+As far as the specifications are concerned, Ford states lift on all is 10mm (0.3937") at the valve and 5.54mm (0.218") on the lobes.
+Duration @ 0.050" is right around 185° for the intake and 195° on the exhaust side, but those numbers sometimes vary by a degree here and there.
 As for lobe centerline, 114° seems to be commonly agreed upon.
 In addition, the cams raise intake valves with a 37mm diameter, and exhaust valves that are 30mm.
-The engineering numbers on them have varied slightly over the years, but the chart below has the final part numbers for general reference.
+The engineering numbers on them have varied slightly over the years, but the chart below also has the final part numbers for general reference.

 When it comes to engine blocks, there are always going to be differing opinions on they way to go: stay with the factory iron, or swap to lighter weight aluminum.
 If you are a road racer and looking to achieve the optimum balance, the extra 60-80 pound weight savings with aluminum is definitely worthwhile.
 The choices here aren't as extensive as the heads, but there is still some confusion out there.